 LISTEN Let the customer voice their complaint without interruption.
 The biggest mistake is “second guessing” a customer service gripe and trying to cut them off before they have finished their story.
 Use this time as your chance to identify what it is they are REALLY upset about.
 Remember, don’t take it personally.
 It’s probably not about you.

 ACKNOWLEDGE Say you understand and are sorry for the situation.
-The customer wants your attention and understanding.
+An unhappy customer wants your attention and understanding.
 You won’t lose dignity or concede to being wrong by making the customer feel that you understand their frustration.
 Remember, you are saying you understand.
 You are not saying you agree or will give them the moon.
 They’ll also be more receptive to your solution.

 Be careful how you tell a customer a solution.
 For example, if you say, “Mary’s the only one who can give you a refund” - you have as much said, “Mary will give you a refund.”
 This may or not be what Mary wants to do.
-Don’t pass a complaint off for someone else to fix.
+Don’t pass off a complaint for someone else to fix.
 Listen and put yourself in the customer’s shoes.

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month